tjizep/treestore/README.txt

 Technical
 ---------

-+ B+ TREE indexes AND tables
++ B+ TREE indexes
++ Hashed columns
 + variable row size, theres no minimum row size, unused fields in a row are not stored, unlike table structures
 + portable columns
-+ 2 Level CPU Cache Aware Predictive Hash Table for unique index optimization
++ 2 Level CPU Cache Aware Hash Table for unique index optimization
 + Simple and easy to change code base
 + STL like internal data structures for index and column storage
 + No NULL storage format i.e no extra bit for NULL values